PaulZC/Artemis_Global_Tracker/Software/examples/README.md

 If message forwarding is enabled, you will be charged twice for each message: once to send it, and once to receive it.

-**(WORK IN PROGRESS!)** **Example16** is the full Global Tracker which has many settings that can be configured and stored in EEPROM.
+**Example16** is the full Global Tracker which has many settings that can be configured and stored in EEPROM.
 The GlobalTracker can be configured to transmit: on a GeoFence alert; or when Pressure, Temperature or Humidity limits are exceeded; or if the battery voltage is low.
 All of the settings can be configured via USB-C or remotely via a binary format Iridium SBD message.

 Messages can be sent in text format (human-readable) or binary format (to save messages credits).
 You can configure which message fields are included in the message so you only send the data you need.
+The [Artemis Global Tracker Configuration Tool (AGTCT)](https://github.com/PaulZC/Artemis_Global_Tracker/tree/master/Tools) will generate the configuration messages for you.

 You can trigger user-defined functions e.g. to operate an [external relay](https://www.sparkfun.com/products/15093)